-It is Shanghai, October 2008 and the doctor says “there is nothing we can do for your under active thyroid problems.”
+It is Shanghai, October 2008 and the doctor says, “there is nothing we can do for your under active thyroid problems.”

 “Is there a thyroid diet I can follow?”
 I ask based on my previous experience of acne and migraines disappearing after dropping gluten and eggs.

-“No, diet has nothing to do with Hashimoto’s”, she says.
+“No, diet has nothing to do with Hashimoto’s,” she says.

-My TPO antibodies are through-the-roof, I’m severely fatigued, I’m forgetting things that happened the day before, and I’m faced with recurring anxiety attacks.
+My TPO antibodies are through-the-roof, I’m severely fatigued, I’m forgetting things what happened the day before, and I’m faced with recurring anxiety attacks.
 But, my TSH and T4 are “normal,” so she’s got nothing for me.
 Not even meds, no hope.

 “What about Traditional Chinese Medicine?”
-(After all, I’m living in China.), I ask.
+I ask.

-“They don’t treat Hashimoto’s,” she says dismissively as if I was asking about a voodoo treatment.
+“They don’t treat Hashimoto’s,” she says dismissively.

 I reach out to Maria, who is the only friend I know with thyroid problems; she lost the gland to cancer.
 Her doctor is in Caracas, Venezuela.
 He seems to “really get it” and offers a treatment plan but is about to retire from his practice.